BU-ISCIII/openebench_gmi/README.md

 Second, a pipeline has been developed which is splitted in three steps following OpenEbench specifications:

 ### Nextflow processes
 **1. Validation and data preprocessing:**
-    a. *Check results format:*
+  1. *Check results format:*
     - Tree input: User input tree format is validated, nexus and newick formats are allowed being newick the canonical format.
 If format validated, a tree is outputted in the canonical format (.nwk).
-        - VCF input: **TODO**
+    - VCF input:
-    b. *Get query ids:*
+  2. *Get query ids:*
     - Tree input: ids are extracted for user input tree in newick or nexus format.
 IDs are writed in: queryids.json
-    c. *Get result ids:*
+  3. *Get result ids:*
-        - Tree input: ids are extracted from canonical tree format.
+    -Tree input: ids are extracted from canonical tree format.
 IDs are writed in resultsids.json

 **2. Metrics:**
-  a. *Robinson-Foulds metric calculation:* Robinson-Foulds test is performed between user tree and gold standard tree in order to compare its topologies.
+  1. *Robinson-Foulds metric calculation:* Robinson-Foulds test is performed between user tree and gold standard tree in order to compare its topologies.
 Result value is writed to robinsonfoulds.json

 **3. Data visualization and consolidation:**
   **TODO**